TheNosplay/GitHub-Followers/README.md

 }
 ```

-# Loading all follower at once
+## Loading all follower at once
 I wanted to be able to search through all of the follower.
 With the pagination solution of @[Sean Allen](https://github.com/SAllen0400) you would have to scroll to the bottom of the collectionView till it loaded them all.

+### Disclaimer
+By using this approach it is very likely that you will hit the api limit of 60 requests per hour.
+You will need to authenticate to make use of 5000 requests per hour.

 So here the code: